Medically reviewed by Drugs.com. Last updated on Feb 15, 2022.

 - Herpes infection of the eye, history of—Use with caution.
 May make these conditions worse.

 - Eye infection caused by a virus, fungus, or bacteria or

-An eye doctor will give you fluocinolone in a hospital or clinic. fluocinolone is an implant that is placed in your eye.
-It will stay in your eye and will not need to be removed for up to 3 years.
+Your eye doctor (ophthalmologist) will give you fluocinolone in a hospital or clinic.
+Fluocinolone is an implant that is placed into your eye.
+It will stay into your eye and will not need to be removed for up to 3 years.

 Your eye doctor will want to check your progress at regular visits, especially during the first few weeks after you receive fluocinolone.

 Serious eye problems may occur after receiving fluocinolone.
 Check with your eye doctor right away if you have a change in vision or the eye becomes red, sensitive to light, or painful.
 Also, tell your doctor if you feel an increased pressure in the eye.